sds/haml-lint/README.md

 ### Ruby Code Analysis

-`haml-lint` integrates with [Rubocop](https://github.com/bbatsov/rubocop) to check the actual Ruby code in your templates.
-It will respect any Rubocop-specific configuration you have set via `.rubocop.yml` files, but will also explicitly ignore some checks that don't make sense in the context of HAML (like `BlockAlignment`).
+`haml-lint` integrates with [RuboCop](https://github.com/bbatsov/rubocop) to check the actual Ruby code in your templates.
+It will respect any RuboCop-specific configuration you have set via `.rubocop.yml` files, but will also explicitly ignore some checks that don't make sense in the context of HAML (like `BlockAlignment`).